-Article 55 CO provides for the employer's liability.
-Pursuant to this rule, an employer is liable for the loss or damage caused by his or her employees or ancillary staff in the performance of their work duties unless the employer proves that he or she took all due care to avoid a loss or damage of this type or that the loss or damage would have occurred even if all due care had been taken.
+Article 55 of the Swiss Code of Obligations (CO) provides for the employer's liability.
+Pursuant to this rule, an employer is liable for the loss or damage caused by his or her employees or ancillary staff in the performance of their work duties unless the employer proves that he or she took all due care to avoid loss or damage of this type or that the loss or damage would have occurred even if all due care had been taken.